GaomingL1n/TAPB/README.md

 The `datasets` folder contains all experimental data used in TAPB: [BindingDB](https://github.com/peizhenbai/DrugBAN), [BioSNAP](https://github.com/kexinhuang12345/MolTrans)

-## Run DrugBAN on Our Data to Reproduce Results
+## Run TAPB on Our Data to Reproduce Results

 To train TAPB, where we provide the basic configurations for all hyperparameters in `model_config.yaml` and 'train_config.yaml'.
 For different in-domain and cross-domain tasks, the customized task configurations can be found in respective `configs/*.yaml` files.